 Toni is an experienced K-10 educator.
 Her passion for Digital Technologies has guided her teaching career as an ICT Co-ordinator and also a few years as a Teacher Librarian.
 Currently finishing a Master of Information and Communication Technology in Education and she is looking forward to working alongside Schools in ACT as they implement the curriculum.

 Susie Barber coordinates and communicates with our Project Officers and key stakeholders and schools across Australia.
 Susie has worked in education policy, program and project delivery at both national and state level.
 Her interest in education and sustainable career pathways for young people has resulted in her working on career and employment related projects as well as skills training and mental health and wellbeing programs.
-Susie is currently undertaking a Master of Education at the University of Adelaide.
+Susie is currently undertaking a Masters of Education at the University of Adelaide.

 Prof Katrina Falkner